AgateTravel WeLiveToServe

 Pros:

-1. By September, after Japan’s summer holidays, the number of domestic tourists reduce greatly, especially at famous attractions.
-For instance, Shirahama Beach receives around 30 to 40 percent of its peak visitor flow, so you can easily find an empty spot and enjoy a more relaxing atmosphere.
+By September, when Japan’s summer holiday has ended, the number of domestic tourists reduce greatly, especially at famous attractions.
+For instance, Shirahama Beach receives around 30%-40% of its peak visitor flow this month, so you can easily find a quiet place and enjoy a more relaxing atmosphere.

 Cons:

-1. Because of rainfall and typhoons, it’s not a favorable time for outdoor sightseeing, let alone hiking in the mountains.
+1. When it rains or a typhoon passes by, it’s not a favorable time for outdoor sightseeing, let alone hiking in the mountains.

 2. Without a variety of grand events, Wakayama may lose much of its charm for some travelers.